Kensuke-Mitsuzawa/JapaneseTokenizers/README.md

 This repository aims to call Tokenizer and split into tokens in one line.

+If you find any bugs, please report them to github issues.
+Or any pull requests are welcomed!

 # Features

 * put sentence and get set of tokens